-Jorge Lozano: The whole thing started in Colombia when I saw for the first time works by Norman McLaren.
+Jorge Lozano voice over: The whole thing started in Colombia when I saw for the first time works by Norman McLaren.
 I had never seen any experimental work.
 The works I saw from him were made with city lights, he moved the camera creating all these life drawings.
 I was really excited by that.
 I came out of that screening in Cali, Colombia thinking: it’s great, I can do this.
 I don’t need to get actors.
 I don’t have to say anything.
 There’s no narrative, nothing.
 I can do it.
 So I got really excited about it and came out with a feeling that I wanted to do it one day.

 When I got to Canada the first thing I did was to buy a super 8 camera and go to Yonge Street where Sam the Record Man is and I did the same thing.
 That was my first super 8 film.
 I’ve used little bits of it in other films.

-There’s a difference in the work that I do that I also see in other countries in Europe and Russia that don’t have our traditions of experimental filmmaking.
+voice over: There’s a difference in the work that I do that I also see in other countries in Europe and Russia that don’t have our traditions of experimental filmmaking.
 The techniques, the exploration of experimentality is in their work but their work has political content.

 Here the history is more formalist.
 There’s an investigation of the formal aspect of filmmaking.
 Very strong, very important.
 But we’re still doing it.
 There’s a very puristic approach.
 My approach is totally different.
 I identify with people who don’t have that tradition but know it.

 I use everything I’ve seen in my work.
 From scratching film, developing film, putting chemicals on film.
 In video using mistakes, errors.
 Every way to create a different way to do something.

 It all comes from seeing so many works and developing my own language.
 It’s been a process of learning and creating my own language which boils down to being an immigrant and trying to have my own voice.